GodRishUniverse/DL_Paper_Replications/README.md

 ##  How to use?

-Let us give a code snippet that is follows the same structure to be used for deployments
+Let us give a code snippet that follows the same structure for each model implemented:

 ```python
 import paperreplications

 ```